- School tie

-Formal black trousers or knee length skirt for girls
+- Formal black trousers (full length; no jeans/jean-style are allowed) or knee length skirt for girls

-Outer Garments must be intended for outdoor use only; pullovers, non-uniform sweatshirts etc. are not permitted.
-Likewise hats are only permitted if it is raining or very cold and should be removed upon entry in to the school.
-Training shoes are not permitted and should be removed upon entry in to school, except during PE sessions.
+Outer garments must be intended for outdoor use only; hoodies, non-uniform sweatshirts etc. are not permitted.
+Likewise hats are only permitted if it is raining or very cold and should be removed upon entry into the school.
+Training shoes are not permitted and should be removed upon entry into school, except during P.E. sessions.
 Knee length boots should not be worn.

 Students in breach of school rules regarding uniform without explanatory notes are likely to be placed in the inclusion room in the first instance.
 If in doubt, please contact the school for clarification.

 Physical Education Kit/Equipment Expectations and Procedures

 The aim of the P.E.
 Department Kit expectations is to ensure consistent and safe participation in Physical Education for all students in all lessons.
 Appropriate clothing is essential for safe participation in physical education and The Duchess’s Community High School P.E. kit is students’ uniform for their physical education lessons.